robseb/rsyocto/doc/guides/9_customYoctoVersions.md

 ![GitHub](https://img.shields.io/static/v1?label=Supported+SocFPGA&message=Intel+Arria10,+Cyclone+V&color=red")
 <br>

-**This is a more advanced guide of my  [ 	Designing of custom rsyoto versions](7_customVersions.md) to show to use the build system with custom Yocto Project Linux distributions to automate the entire bootflow for Intel Cyclone V- and Intel Arria 10 SX SoC-FPGA.** The Python scripts work with any Intel Cyclone V and Intel Arria 10 SoC-FPGA board with booting via SD-Card.
+**This is a more advanced guide of my [Designing of custom rsyoto versions](7_customVersions.md) to show how to use the build system with custom Yocto Project Linux distributions to automate the entire bootflow for *Intel Cyclone V* and *Intel Arria 10 SX* SoC-FPGA.** The Python scripts work with any *Intel Cyclone V* and *Intel Arria 10* SoC-FPGA board with booting via SD-Card.

 ![Alt text](BuildSystemHead.png?raw=true "Symbol of the build system")